aws/s2n-tls/docs/USAGE-GUIDE.md

  2. If you have globally installed s2n-tls, do nothing, it will automatically be found.

+### 32 Bit Platforms
+s2n-tls has support for 32 bit builds, but they are not built or tested in our CI, so they may or may not work.
+If you run into any issue let us know!
+We welcome pull requests and/or suggestions about how to better support 32 bit customers!

-### Cross Compiling for 32 Bit Platforms
+#### Cross Compiling for 32 Bit Platforms
-There is an example toolchain for 32 bit cross-comiling in `cmake/toolchains/32-bit.toolchain`.
+There is an example toolchain for 32 bit cross-compiling in `cmake/toolchains/32-bit.toolchain`.

 First, you will need access to a 32 bit version of libcrypto.
 Many linux distributions are [multi-arch](https://help.ubuntu.com/community/MultiArch) compatible which allows you to download 32 bit packages on a 64 bit platform.
 For Ubuntu this can be done with the following
 ```